What is Bounce Rate?

 The underlying problem would be people visiting the page but not taking the relevant action because you attracted the wrong leads in the first place.

-• The Page is Not Optimized for Mobile Experience
+The Page is Not Optimized for Mobile Experience

 What is a Good Bounce Rate

-What is the “Average” Bounce Rate?
+What is the Average Bounce Rate by Industry?

 How To Create A Bounce Rate Benchmark?

 To figure out the appropriate bounce rate for your website, you have to set up benchmarking on Google Analytics.
-Google Analytics illustrates through visualization the average bounce rate for what it perceives to be your industry by using its benchmarking techniques.
+Google Analytics illustrates the average bounce rate for what it perceives to be your industry by using its benchmarking techniques.

 Go to the admin section, click on “Account Settings” and then the “Benchmarking” box.